Camp FAQs

 • Campers are grouped according to age.

-• 15 is the capacity for each age group.
-In the event an age group reaches capacity and at the discretion of the Education Director, the age group will be split evenly with no more than 15 campers per group. (example: 6-8 Team Blue and 6-8 Team Red)
+• 20 is the capacity for each age group under 10.
+In the event an age group reaches capacity, and at the discretion of the Education Director, the age group will be split evenly with no more than 15 campers per group (example: 6-8 Team Blue and 6-8 Team Red).

 What will my child do during summer camp?

-Ages 4-5 will experience age-appropriate art activities that stimulate their creativity, including drawing, painting, arts and crafts, music, dramatic play, song and dance and other activities related to our fun weekly camp themes.
+Ages 4-5 will experience age-appropriate arts activities that stimulate their creativity, including drawing, painting, arts and crafts, music, dramatic play, song, dance, and other activities related to our fun weekly camp themes.
+With each individual week’s theme, campers may also learn about history, pop culture, geography, and more!

-Ages 6-8/9-10 will rotate between art activities, including music, theatre, visual art and dance/movement that tie into our fun weekly themes.
+Ages 6-8/9-10 will rotate among art activities, including music, theatre, visual art, and dance/movement that tie into our fun weekly themes.

 Age 11-13 will use each 3-week session theme to inspire an original performance.
-The performance may involve original script creation, music, dance, tech, and more.
-Taught by professional artists, students will learn various skills needed to build an original show from the ground up.
+The first 3-week session is a one-act play, the second 3-week session involves filmmaking, and the last will be a Jr. Musical.
+Taught by professional artists, students will learn a variety of skills needed to build an original show from the ground up.
+This year, we are introducing a tech-specific part of the program for students specifically interested in backstage and building a show

-Ages 14-16 will learn auditioning, acting, directing, tech and design to showcase a play over the course of four weeks.
-Taught by professional artists, students will learn a variety of skills needed to build an original show from the ground up and earn skills to work in the world of theatre.
+Age 14-17 will learn auditioning, acting, directing, tech, and design to showcase a play or musical over the course of 4 weeks.
+Taught by professional artists, students will learn a variety of skills needed to build a show from the ground up and learn skills to work in the world of theatre.
+This year, we are introducing a tech-specific part of the program for students specifically interested in backstage and building a show.

-Kona Ice Thursday: KONA ICE of Tampa Bay will visit the Center after lunch on Thursdays
+• Kona Ice Thursday: KONA ICE of Tampa Bay will visit the Center every Thursday during camp.
+(They will visit the Center on Wednesday during the week of July 4th.)

 Why do you have weekly themes?